4-Hydroxyphenylpyruvate dioxygenase: Disease relevance

 HPPD can be linked to one of the oldest known inherited metabolic disorders known as alkaptonuria, which is caused by high levels of homogentisate in the blood stream.
 HPPD is also directly linked to Type III tyrosinemia When the active HPPD enzyme concentration is low in the human body, it results in high levels of tyrosine concentration in the blood, which can cause mild mental retardation at birth, and degradation in vision as a patient grows older.

 In Type I tyrosinemia, a different enzyme, fumarylacetoacetate hydrolase is mutated and doesn't work, leading to very harmful products building up in the body.
 Fumarylacetoacetate hydrolase acts on tyrosine after HPPD does, so scientists working on making herbicides in the class of HPPD inhibitors hypothesized that inhibiting HPPD and controlling tyrosine in the diet could treat this disease.
 A series of small clinical trials were attempted with one of their compounds, nitisinone were conducted and were successful, leading to nitisinone being brought to market as an orphan drug.

+Role in Hematophagus Insects

+In hepatophagous (blood-feeding) insects and arachnids, including mosquitoes, tsetse, ticks, kissing bugs, and bed bugs, HPPD plays a vital role in detoxifying excess tyrosine following a blood meal.
+Vertebrate blood is rich in proteins, particularly phenylalanine and tyrosine, which are rapidly broken down during digestion.
+The resulting surge in free tyrosine must be metabolised efficiently to prevent toxic accumulation.

+HPPD is a critical enzyme in this pathway, converting 4-hydroxyphenylpyruvate into homogentisate.
+Inhibition of HPPD disrupts this process, leading to lethal tyrosine accumulation and oxidative stress.
+Experimental studies using HPPD inhibitors such as nitisinone have shown that these compounds induce rapid, bloodmeal-dependent mortality in a range of blood-feeding vector species.
+Lethality following HPPD inhibition has been observed regardless of resistance to conventional neurotoxic insecticides, making the pathway a conserved and exploitable metabolic vulnerability in vector control.

 Industrial relevance

-Due to HPPD’s role in producing necessary cofactors in plants, there are several marketed HPPD inhibitor herbicides that block activity of this enzyme, and research underway to find new ones.
+Due to HPPD's role in producing necessary cofactors in plants, there are several marketed HPPD inhibitor herbicides that block activity of this enzyme, and research underway to find new ones.